duo-labs/android-webauthn-authenticator/README.md

 ## Quickstart

-Use [JitPack](https://jitpack.io/) to include this repository in your Android project.
+You can use [JitPack](https://jitpack.io/) to include this module in your Android project, or you can include the source code.

+### Using JitPack

 Add this in your root build.gradle:

 ```groovy
     allprojects {
         repositories {